Siddish's Public Notes

 Be aware exactly what is going on in your mind, are you maintaining a checklist of things, what are you searching for in the internet, what all are you trying to recall, do you have the urge to write a python script to do this instead? are you double checking something, what is the patterns you are going over various inputs, etc

-2. Map manual process to AI metaphors:
+2. Simulate: map manual process to AI metaphors:

 Inner Monologue, Internet Search, Knowledge Base, Code Generation, Image Search.